f5devcentral/f5-big-iq-lab/docs/class1/module6/lab3.rst

   :scale: 40%
   :align: center

 6. You are now on the Paula's Application Services dashboard.
-Click on Server on the right side of the screen.
+Click on Servers on the right side of the screen.

 .. image:: ../pictures/module6/lab-3-6.png
   :scale: 40%